BCLPemerging.com

 State Regulations

 The regulatory landscape for PFAS compounds in drinking water at the state level currently consists of an array of widely varying standards and regulations.
-For example, concentrations range from 0.0079 ppt (Minnesota; PFOA only) to 400,000 ppt (Michigan; PFHxA only), depending on the PFAS compounds, the nature of the regulation, and the state’s determination as to which levels may result in health effects.
+For example, regulatory concentrations range from 0.0079 ppt (Minnesota; PFOA only) to 400,000 ppt (Michigan; PFHxA only), depending on the PFAS compounds, the nature of the regulation, and the state’s determination as to which levels may result in health effects.
 The chart below illustrates the discrepancies between the regulatory levels for PFOA and/or PFOS.

 States that have adopted a standard lower than 70 ppt |